ta4j/ta4j-wiki/Correlation-Lead-Lag-Event-Analysis.md

 - `WarpingWindow.sakoeChiba(radius)` — path cells must stay within
-  `radius` of the diagonal. **Radius 0 forces diagonal alignment**, so the warped distance reduces to the sum of pointwise local costs.
+  `radius` of the diagonal. **Radius 0 forces diagonal alignment**, so the warped distance is the pointwise-cost reduction of the configured
+  normalization: the sum of local costs under `PathCostNormalization.NONE`, or their mean under `PathCostNormalization.BY_PATH_LENGTH` (the `Config.shapeComparison` default).
 - `WarpingWindow.unconstrained()` — explicit opt-in for full warping at
   `O(W²)` time; prefer a band unless you need it.